HarshShah2812/Azure-Data-Pipeline/README.md

 <img width="1432" alt="Screenshot 2024-03-31 at 19 07 44" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/5b70a533-e1c9-45ab-b1f6-9f53a4ed0a59">

 ## Orchestrating the pipeline
 Firstly, I linked Data Factory with the database and the storage account.
 I then created a new pipeline, deploying the database as the dataset.
 Within the pipeline, I firstly added a Lookup function, which would retrieve all the tables from the database using the query shown in the last screenshot above.
 I then added a ForEach function which is linked to the Lookup function, in order to iterate through each table and store the data in the Bronze container.
-Within the ForEach function, I added a Copy Data function, which uses a newly created dataset based on the original dataset as the source, as well as having parameters called SchemaName and TableName; the function was also configured to send each of the tables, once copied, as parquet files to the Bronze container, naming them based on the parameters, while storing them within a folder inside the container that was named using the yearmonthdate format.
+Within the ForEach function, I added a Copy Data function, which uses a newly created dataset based on the original dataset as the source, as well as having parameters called SchemaName and TableName; the function was also configured to send each of the tables, once copied, as Parquet files to the Bronze container, naming them based on the parameters, while storing them within a folder inside the container that was named using the yearmonthdate format.

 The contents within the Bronze container should look as such:

 <img width="1432" alt="Screenshot 2024-03-31 at 20 16 30" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/25b3fe48-403b-469e-bafe-cc9d6b649a99">

 ## Setting up Databricks
 After initially creating a Databricks workspace, I created the secret initially in the Azure Key Vault.
-To then get this information across to, I copied the Vault URI and Resource ID, pasting them onto the Create Secret Scope page, which is accessed using the following URL:
+To then get this information across to Databricks, I copied the Vault URI and Resource ID, pasting them onto the Create Secret Scope page, which is accessed using the following URL:

 `https://<databricks-instance>#secrets/createScope`